yousefhamza/YHxNetworkManager/README.md

 }];
 ```

-Or you can more convenient method
+Or you can use more convenient method:

 ```objective-c
 [networkManager GET:@"/d1/d2" parameters:nil